What is REGRANEX gel?

 - Have any other medical conditions

 - Tell your healthcare provider about all the medicines you take.
 These include prescription and non-prescription medicines, vitamins, and herbal supplements.
-It is especially important to tell your doctor if you apply any other medicines to the sores on your feet.
+Especially tell your healthcare provider if you apply other medicines to diabetic ulcers of your legs or feet.

 - Red skin rash

 - Burning at the application site